cdransf/cd-11ty/src/posts/2017/senate-chooses-isps-over-customer-privacy.md

 I truly wish I could be shocked or surprised by a move like this coming out of the senate but, lately, congress appears to be dedicated to making decisions that actively harm their constituencies in order to benefit entrenched business interests.

 This action needs to fail in the house.
-ISPs occupy a privileged position that gives them detailed access to customer data and they should not be able to freely exploit that data for financial gain.
+ISPs occupy a privileged position that gives them detailed access to customer data, and they should not be able to freely exploit that data for financial gain.